Who We Are

 How You Can Help

-Support a 67-year tradition of care by making a contribution online, today.
+Support a 70-year tradition of care by making a contribution online, today.
 Your contributions provide a home community for our boys in a setting that is uniquely - West Texas.

 As a Christian "home community," West Texas Boys Ranch serves as a trusted friend to parents who desperately need help in raising their sons, a safe home for boys to grow and learn, and a valuable resource in building better communities.

-Boys ages 6 - 17 come from all parts of the United States to live on a real West Texas ranch that provides a safe and caring environment in which to live.
+Boys ages 11 - 17 come from all parts of Texas to live on a real West Texas ranch that provides a safe and caring environment in which to live.
 West Texas Boys Ranch has served six generations of young men - the oldest of whom are now grandfathers!

 As we fulfill our mission of "Raising Boys - Building Men" we are teaching young boys that being "successful" in life begins at home.